 Available for Interviews: Teddi Ann Barry

-Teddy Ann Barry, Esq. is a family attorney and writer and has been serving families through divorce and custody and has been practicing family law for over twenty years, and also comes with a wealth of experience in mediation and collaborative law.
+Teddy Ann Barry, Esq. is a family attorney and writer who has been serving families through divorce and custody and has been practicing family law for over twenty years, and also comes with a wealth of experience in mediation and collaborative law.
 She is also the author of The Do-It-Yourself Guide to Divorce in Colorado.

 What Teddi Ann Barry can say in an interview on

 Too often a client comes in and says, “I just want this to be done.”
-The marriage, the fighting, the emotional toll, and financial unsettling—all of it.
+The marriage, the fighting, the emotional toll, and the financial unsettling—all of it.